 The media’s take was less clear.
 While some journalists were quick to praise her performance, others seemed to have been watching a different event altogether.
 “Debate night exposed Trump’s lack of preparation, but Clinton seemed over-prepared at times,” tweeted MSNBC host Chuck Todd.
 Politico, having declared Trump the preemptive winner, was forced to backtrack.
 “Hillary Clinton dominated the debate,” they tweeted.
 “Will it matter?”

 This refrain—“does it really matter?”—was picked up and echoed by more and more cable news pundits as Clinton’s victory became clear.
-And yet Clinton, dubbed the loser in advance, came ready to win.

 Prior to Clinton winning the debate, of course, the debate mattered enormously—it was the subject of weeks of hype, with anticipated Super Bowl-sized television ratings.
 As the first US presidential debate where the majority of Americans own smartphones, its memes, gifs and clips will live on forever on social media.